vload/quizzz/README.md

 Add your own name (do not add the names for others!) to the section below.

 ## Description of project
-Quizzz is a intense, high-paced, quiz-esque game aimed to educate people about energy usages of different activities.
+Quizzz is an intense, high-paced, quiz-esque game aimed to educate people about energy usages of different activities.
 It supports singleplayer and multiplayer.

 ## Group members